deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 kubectl apply -f service-monitor-nim-llm.yaml
 ```

-In the prometheus UI under `Status -> Targets`, you will see the below ServiceMonitor once it’s deployed.
+In the Prometheus UI under `Status -> Targets`, you will see the below ServiceMonitor once it’s deployed.

 ![](nvidia-image-6.png)